 Subsea electricity interconnectors are a well-proven technology for the long distance transport of electricity.

-We have designed the interconnector to the highest industry standards and to deliver optimal efficiency using state-of-the-art technology.
+We have designed the interconnector to the highest industry standards and to deliver optimal efficiency and reliability.
 The design also takes into account ways to minimise environmental impacts during construction and operations by ‘building-in’ best practices and mitigation measures from an early stage.

 Many independent technical studies have been carried out by manufacturers, engineers and national authorities to evaluate the available technologies and provide cost-benefit analyses for High Voltage Direct Current (HVDC) interconnectors.
 Links to examples of these studies are provided below.